nuel-solutions/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW.md

 - **`itsm`**: IT Service Management module - Uses standard ServiceNow incident table (`incident`)
 - **`ir`**: Incident Response module - Uses ServiceNow Security Incident Response table (`sn_si_incident`)

-See the Prerequisites section below for instructions on how to obtain your ServiceNow instance id, username and password, and install necessary tools required to deploy the integration
+See the Prerequisites section below for instructions on how to obtain your ServiceNow instance id, username and password, configure aws profile, and install necessary tools required to deploy the integration

 ## Prerequisites